 Cultural Competency is a set of behaviours, policies and attitudes that form a system that allows cross cultural groups to effectively work individually and within organisations where mutli-cultural situations are present.
 In changing the colour of the landscape, we need to be able to live and work effectively within it.
 Without cultural competency we find health disparities, service users turning away and complaints.

 This workshop aims to work through the way we work culturally and how to implement best practice when working within the birth world.
 Looking at our language, awareness of self and ways of working, this is going to be a full day with role play as well as individual and group work.
 We look forward to your active participation.
 On occasion this workshop is available to travel to you – please be in touch to discuss this.

 Watch Mars speaking at the Doula UK Conference, 2016

 I have been a birth keeper for over a decade.
 After attending the Paramana Doula course with Michel Odent and Lilliana Lammers, a spark was lit within me and the passion that I discovered for birth and supporting women has fired my soul ever since.
-I joined Doula UK and have had the privilege of working with hundreds of women.
+I have had the privilege of working with hundreds of women.

 My work with pregnant women and their families has led me to speak at conferences and to lead workshops, namely Loving The Multiple Mamas.
 I’ve had the privilege of speaking at Mumsnet’s Bumpfest, twice, the Doula UK Conference (2016) and Feminism In London, twice.